Self-serve or sales demo: which buying journey

 Verdict

 If your product is easy to understand and easy to pay for, self-serve maximizes conversion and minimizes cost: don't put a salesperson where the website is enough.
 If your deal size is high and the decision is collective, the demo justifies its cost by unlocking deals that self-serve would lose.
 The hybrid approach lets small accounts buy self-serve and reserves the demo for the big ones.
+In short: pick self-serve under $100 a month with a self-explanatory product, pick the demo above a few hundred dollars or as soon as a buying committee gets involved.

 Your tailor-made acquisition plan